 One unfortunate consequence of lending your car to a friend is that if they cause an accident, your rates will likely increase.
-Anytime you submit a claim to your insurance company, you might see a higher monthly bill.
+Anytime you submit a claim to your insurance company, you might see a higher bill.
 This is because you are often viewed as higher risk after an accident.

 If an accident happens when a friend is driving your car, it’s important to first contact your insurance provider to confirm your coverage, liability, and deductible based on the situation.

 Next, you should make sure that the person driving your car was not impaired at the time of the accident, that they have a valid driver’s license, and that they have their own insurance.
-If any of those statements are not true, then you might need to consider hiring a lawyer to help.
+If any of those statements are not true, then you might need to consider hiring a lawyer.
 You are going to be held responsible and you could be sued for damages, so you might need help navigating the situation.

 Lastly, talk to your friend about their insurance coverage and responsibilities.
 Disputes over money can be hard on a friendship, so tread carefully.
-Ideally, your friend will be accountable for their actions and help you with the financial burden of repairs, liability, and increased monthly bills.
+Ideally, your friend will be accountable for their actions and help you with the financial burden of repairs, liability, and increased insurance bills.

 This likely goes without saying, but be cautious about who you allow to drive your vehicle.
 You should only lend your car to people you know and trust, even just for short trips or errands.
 Car accidents can happen anywhere, anytime.